 Criminal Justice Reform

 Our criminal justice system is the greatest in the world.
 But that doesn’t mean we don’t have to continue to make progress.
 In many parts of the country, non-violent offenders are often incarcerated for a longer period of time than those who have committed crimes that harmed others.
 And on top of it, the majority of those non-violent offenders are given large bail amounts and aren’t treated the same once they leave prison.
-All non- violent inmates with small convictions deserve to be given a fair sentence, low bail, and a second chance in life.
+All non- violent inmates with small convictions (with exceptions) deserve to be given a fair sentence, low bail, and a second chance in life.
 Meanwhile, violent offenders with high profile cases should receive critical sentences with limited chance of parole.